SOFTS-Arabica steadies after touching more than 1-1/2 year lows

 SUGAR

-* Short-term supply tightness continues to underpin raw sugar, with March's premium to May SB-1=R peaking at 1.46 cents on Wednesday, its highest in two weeks.
+* Dealers said short-term supply tightness continues to underpin raw sugar, with March's premium to May SB-1=R peaking at 1.46 cents on Wednesday, its highest in two weeks.

 * Europe's largest sugar producer Suedzucker SZUG.DE posted a 73.5% rise in quarterly earnings as higher sugar and biofuel prices outweighed rising energy and raw materials costs.